 Access performance types

-Designed to improve the experience for people who are blind or visually impaired, the theatre-goer will wear a headset and listen to a live description of the action on stage.
+Theatre-goers will be given a headset and listen to a live description of the action on stage.
 The description only happens in between dialogue and supplements the voices of the performers in explaining the emotions and action of each scene.
 Patrons requiring this service wear discreet headphones (supplied on free loan from the Welcome Point in the Theatre Royal Foyer).
 Where possible, an audio introduction (describing the settings, characters and costumes) will be made available.

 British Sign Language